App version: 0.1.0

 Peer-to-Peer Lending

-Peer-to-peer loans come from multiple private investors rather than from a bank or financial institution.
+Peer-to-peer loans come from private investors rather than from a bank or financial institution.
 If you’re approved for one of these loans, you can often get the funds within days.
 Peer-to peer-loans might be an option for those who don’t have good credit.
 However, they tend to have higher interest rates than personal loans, as well as additional fees.

 Using a Personal Loan for Car Repairs